timonus/TJDropbox/Docs/advanced-auth.md

 }] start];
 ```

-## Using SFSafariViewController (iOS 9 and above)
+## Using `SFSafariViewController` (iOS 9 and above)

 Using `SFSafariViewController` for Dropbox authentication is useful if the user is already signed in within their browser.
-It is superseded by `SFAuthenticationSession` in iOS 11, but useful for prior iOS versions.
+It is superseded by `ASWebAuthenticationSession`/`SFAuthenticationSession` in later iOS versions, but useful for older OSes.
 You should register a URL scheme for your app as described [here](https://github.com/dropbox/SwiftyDropbox#configure-your-project) (also needed to authentication with the Dropbox app) then use the following snippet.

 ```objc
 NSURL *authURL = [TJDropbox tokenAuthenticationURLWithClientIdentifier:clientIdentifier];